Ivorytistic/Ivorytistic/README.md

 # i dont really block anybody but i will **hide** you for 15 minutes or 24 hours if you make me uncomfy or weirded out, if i really **REALLY** have to block you, i will

+# and more importantly for the love of god dont copy my ponies?? i put a bunch of shit ton of effort into them and also just seeing the slightest inspo from my pony thats on yours is gonna upset me, so dont please.

 more will be added soon i think

 <!--